pcorey/pcorey.github.io/_posts/2018-03-05-mining-for-mnemonic-haiku-with-elixir.markdown

 ---
 layout: post
 title:  "Mining for Mnemonic Haiku with Elixir"
-description: "What are some interesting things we can do with the BIP-39 mnemonic generator we built in a previous article?
+excerpt: "What are some interesting things we can do with the BIP-39 mnemonic generator we built in a previous article?
 How about mine for structurally sound mnemonic haiku?!"
 author: "Pete Corey"
 date:   2018-03-05
 tags: ["Elixir", "Bitcoin", "Mastering Bitcoin"]